Skip to content

 const sync: <number>(evaluate: LazyArg<number>) => Micro.Micro<number, never, never>

-Creates a `Micro` effect that will succeed with the lazily evaluated value.
-If the evaluation of the value throws an error, the effect will fail with `CauseDie`.
+If the evaluation of the value throws an error, the effect will fail with a Die variant of the MicroCause type.

 sync